Horwich: Religion

 Prior to the reformation a chapel of ease existed dedicated to St Mary's Church in Deane.
-In 1565 the commissioners for "removing superstitious ornaments" took various idolatrous items from the chapel.
+In 1565 the commissioners for "removing superstitious ornaments" took various items that were deemed idolatrous from the chapel.
 The local population were forced by various means to conform to the Church of England and as with all other towns and villages across the country Catholicism was suppressed and it was not until 1886 when Father Hampson opened St Mary's Roman Catholic Church on Chorley New Road that the local Catholic population had a formal place of worship.
 The presbytery there was built by Father McGrath in 1906.

 After the English Civil War, with the contrivance of the vicar of Deane, the Chapel of Horwich was used by nonconformists and in 1669 a conventicle, meeting of nonconformists, was reported at Horwich and the ringleaders were prosecuted.
 In 1672 a nonconformist service was held at Old Lord's Farm, the home of the puritan Major Thomas Willoughby, a soldier of the Protectorate of Oliver Cromwell, who later become 11th Baron Willoughby of Parham.
 In 1716 Bishop Gastrell of Chester recovered the chapel for the established church.
 The chapel was replaced in 1782 and rebuilt as Holy Trinity Church, a Commissioners' Church, in 1831.
 Until 1853 became a parish in its own right with Holy Trinity as the parish church.
 After the non conformists were ejected from Horwich Chapel, Richard Pilkington built "New Chapel" between 1716 and 1719.
 It was enlarged in 1805.
 In 1890 the Unitarian Free Church was built on Church Street.
 In the 18th and 19th centuries other nonconformist churches and chapels were built.

-Lee Lane Congregational Church, founded in 1754, closed in 2005 and was converted into a flats.
+Lee Lane Congregational Church, founded in 1754, closed in 2005 and was converted into flats.
 It was originally built in 1856 on the site of an earlier build known as Horwich Lee Chapel built in 1774 on the site of an earlier house, also owned by Thomas Willoughby and was used for meetings from 1682 by Presbyterian members splitting away from the Rivington Unitarian Chapel as its doctrine changed.

 The Independent Methodist chapel in Lee Lane was built in 1867, Methodism had been practised from 1810.
 Primitive Methodists had a chapel on Horwich Moor and where a Baptist church was built in 1890.